siddharth-cse/Art-of-Visualization-/README.md

         print  ( "m {}, b {}, cost {} iteration {}" . format ( m_curr , b_curr , cost ,  i ))

 ```
+The above learning rate decides the steps to jump in order to find a local minima.
+Greater the learning rate, bigger the jumps.
+(Having a smaller learning rate will ensure finding a fine grained optimum value but may take more iterations).
+The iterations above in machine learning terms is known as en **'epoch'**.

 ![](grad.gif)

+The above animation shows how the gradient descent algorithm converges towards the local minima and starts taking smaller steps as it reaches the optimal value.

 ![](fitting.gif)

+While the least cost value is determined through the above algorithm we take the correspoding slope(m) and y_itercept(c) value and plot our best fir line iteratively.